co1umbine/D4UDocument/DynamixelForUnity EN.md

 Returns true if successful, false otherwise.

 - Description
-Writes data to multiple motors simultaneously using GroupSyncWrite.
+Writes data to multiple servomotors simultaneously using GroupSyncWrite.

 ### SyncSetDataGroupMultiModels
 - Declaration
 `public bool SyncSetDataGroupMultiModels(string dataName, uint[] data, byte[] ids = null)`

 - Description
-Writes data to multiple motors at the same time using GroupSyncWrite.
-Send data to different addresses as long as the data field names are the same.
+Writes data to multiple servomotors at the same time using GroupSyncWrite method.
+If the item names on the ControlTable are the same, the data will be sent to different addresses.
 In that case, call SyncSetDataGroup for each unique address; see Description of SyncSetDataGroup.

 :::info
 The ID and model number must be retained by the SetUp or SetIDsForUse method to be used.